Jurors questioned, neuropathologists testify in Daniel Rak murder trial

 No details have been released about what restaurant the pizzas were from or about the procedures for bringing the food to the jury room.

-All but one said they saw the writing and they could still do their duty.
+Only one juror said he did not see the writing, and all said they could still do their duty.

 "We laughed about it, but that was it.
 I thought it was a silly joke," one of the male jurors said.